algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 Here:

 - Landmark_A_ID and Landmark_B_ID are unique identifiers for landmarks.
-- Time represents the travel time between the two landmarks in an unspecified unit, time being an unit of time itself.
+- Time represents the travel time between the two landmarks in an unspecified unit, time being a unit of time itself.

 These connections can be visualized as edges in a graph, where landmarks serve as nodes, and the Time represents the edge weights.